vitorm04/docs.pt-br/docs/framework/wpf/advanced/troubleshooting-hybrid-applications.md

 <a name="wpf_designer"></a>
 ## <a name="wpf-designer"></a>WPF Designer
- Você pode criar seu conteúdo WPF usando o [!INCLUDE[wpfdesigner_current_long](../../../../includes/wpfdesigner-current-long-md.md)].
-As seções a seguir listam alguns problemas comuns que podem ocorrer ao criar aplicativos híbridos com o [!INCLUDE[wpfdesigner_current_short](../../../../includes/wpfdesigner-current-short-md.md)].
+ Você pode criar seu conteúdo do WPF usando o designer do WPF para Visual Studio.
+As seções a seguir listam alguns problemas comuns que podem ocorrer durante a criação de aplicativos híbridos com o designer do WPF.

 ### <a name="backcolortransparent-is-ignored-at-design-time"></a>BackColorTransparent é ignorado no momento de design
  A propriedade <xref:System.Windows.Forms.Integration.ElementHost.BackColorTransparent%2A> pode não funcionar conforme o esperado no tempo de design.